Home Compare NOVN.SW vs RMD

 Novartis vs ResMed: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with ResMed carrying a narrow edge on valuation.
-Novartis still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with ResMed carrying a narrow edge on stability.
+Novartis still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Novartis carries the stronger setup — intact trend against ResMed's broken trend.
 That leaves a split case: the structural lead stays with ResMed, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (NOVN.SW: STOXX 600, RMD: S&P 500).
+Peer scores are normalised within each company's primary universe (NOVN.SW: STOXX 600, RMD: Russell 1000).

 Trajectory Similarity